 A few F-89Ds ended up in Northrop service as target drone launchers, carrying Northrop / Radioplane rocket-powered target drones for training crews of US Army Nike surface-to-air missile (SAM) sites.
 These "JF-89D" drone launchers served in that role into the late 1960s.

-The F-89E didn't happen, with Northrop moving on to the further refined "F-89F" concept, also with J47 turbojets; a spinal fairing from the cockpit to the tailfin for additional fuel storage; a further refined wing and a reconfigured tail assembly; and larger midwing pods, with rockets, main gear, and fuel.
-Cannon armament was deleted; two-seat and single-seat variants were considered.
-As tends to happen to an aircraft when a lot of "more" is added to it, weight creep gradually exceeded the thrust capability of the J47 powerplants, and the project was abandoned.
+The F-89E didn't happen, with Northrop moving on to the further refined "F-89F" concept, also with J47 turbojets; a spine fairing from the cockpit to the tailfin for additional fuel storage; a further refined wing and a reconfigured tail assembly; and larger midwing pods, with rockets, main gear, and fuel.
+Cannon armament was deleted.
+Two-seat and single-seat variants were considered -- but as tends to happen to an aircraft when a lot of "more" is added to it, weight creep gradually exceeded the thrust capability of the J47 powerplants, and the project was abandoned.

 It should be noted here that a swept-wing Scorpion was also considered, this machine being known as the "Super Scorpion", once again with both two-seat and single-seat configurations considered.
 It never got off the drawing board.

 * The "F-89G" was an advanced interceptor variant that was given up as too ambitious, with attention then turned to the more conservative "F-89H", the last production Scorpion.
-It was an updated F-89D, with primary armament updated to the Falcon air to air missile.
+It was an updated F-89D, with primary armament updated to the Falcon air-to-air missile (AAM).
 Falcon variants are something of a confusing issue, there having been a series of heat-seeking weapons and a series of "semi-active radar homing (SARH)" weapons that homed in on the reflections of the Scorpion's radar off a target.
 To make matters more confusing, in 1962 the US military adopted a multiservice designation scheme and all the Falcon designations were shuffled around in a not very intuitive fashion:

 In any case, the F-89H could carry up to twelve Falcons, with three in the nose of each wingtip pod, plus pylons for a total of six Falcons under the wings.
 Generally, only the six Falcons in the wingtip pods were carried, with three being SARH variants and three being heat-seeking variants.
 The idea was to launch both a SARH and a heat-seeking Falcon at a target on the basis if that if one didn't work, the other might.